Progression to the Dutch national team was inevitable as it was natural for Nathan Ake.

-In total, he has now won 21 full caps for his country, though it hasn’t been easy to dislodge Liverpool’s Virgil van Dijk or Juventus centre-back Matthijs de Ligt seemingly ahead in the pecking order for the Dutch.
+Ahead of the game against Ecuador, he had won 30 full caps for his country, though it hasn’t been easy to dislodge Liverpool’s Virgil van Dijk or Bayern Munich centre-back Matthijs de Ligt. both seemingly ahead in the pecking order for the Dutch.

 “He's always talking, he's always organising the line, helping other people in front of him.”

-Versatility is a by-word in Dutch football and Ake has already shown he can fill in a number of positions in his first season with City, though a series of niggling injuries meant he made just 13 appearances in 2020/21.
+Versatility is a by-word in Dutch football and Ake has already shown he can fill in a number of positions since moving to City.

 Learning from those around him, he knows continued improvement is the key and he will be desperate to avoid injury and play a fuller part for club and country in the months ahead.

-For City, he has Ruben Dias, John Stones and Aymeric Laporte competing for the central defensive berths, though the left-back berth is a definite possibility should he be given the opportunity to have a sustained run in that role.
+For City, he has Ruben Dias, John Stones, Manuel Akanji and Aymeric Laporte competing for the central defensive berths, though the left-back role is something he has shown aptitude for.

-The left of a back three with wing-backs is another position he is comfortable in, and he could even be handed the task of playing as a defensive midfielder, with his reading of the game and calm, assured approach.
+The left of a back three with wing-backs is another position he is comfortable in at City - something van Gaal has taken on board - and he could even be handed the task of playing as a defensive midfielder, with his excellent reading of the game and calm, assured approach.

-For now, it is only Euro 2020 that he is focusing on and he understands that taking bits and pieces from his team-mates at City and those in the national team can only help develop his own game.
+After Euro 2020 it is only the World Cup he is focusing on and he understands that taking bits and pieces from his team-mates at City and those in the national team can only help develop his own game.

 Van Dijk has been a huge influence on Ake, and the Liverpool skipper, alongside de Ligt, have been rocks at the back for the Dutch in recent seasons.

-"Over the last three years or so they formed a great partnership in the national team but especially with Virgil being more experienced and older the way he behaves on the pitch as a leader - he's always talking, he's always organising the line, helping other people in front of him," said Ake.
+"Over the last three years or so they formed a great partnership in the national team but especially with Virgil being more experienced and older.

 "I've picked up those kind of things over the years and try to implement them in my own game and get that leadership.
 It's not easy.
 In the last year at Bournemouth, I tried to pick up those qualities more on the pitch, sometimes off it.